AsquaredWsquared/eleos-dev-env/README.md

 For example, if you type \l you will be given a list of databases or \du will list users.

+We will need to create a role for Odoo to connect and create a database in PostgreSQL.
+Execute the following command from the postgres prompt:

+> postgres=# CREATE ROLE odoo CREATEDB LOGIN PASSWORD 'odoo';

 Step 2 Odoo Container creation

-We now need to create an Odoo Image and then an Odoo Container to connect to our PostgreSQL container.
+We now need to create an Odoo Image and then an Odoo Container to connect to our PostgreSQL container using the odoo role we created in Step 1.